Unlocking the Secrets of Whisky: A Guide to Whisky Flavour Wheels and Colour Charts

 Colour may also be enhanced with added caramel colouring depending on the rules in a specific country.

 The colours below are the standard descriptions used by distillers and judges to describe the colour of a whisky.
-The number indicates the shade from lightest to darkest on a scale from 0 to 2.
+The number indicates the shade from lightest to darkest on a scale from 0 (clear) to 2 (treacle).

 Gin Clear 0